K3S

 Start, Stop, Autostart Function

-K3s is typically managed as a service in Linux systems, so it will typically start on boot.
-You can disable it from starting automatically by using the systemctl command:
+K3s is installed as a service in Linux systems, so it will start on boot automatically.
+You can prevent k3s from starting automatically by using the systemctl command:

 $ sudo systemctl disable k3s

-Another option to stop k3s and all related tasks is to run:
+Another option to stop k3s and all related tasks is to run the k3s-killall

 $ /usr/local/bin/k3s-killall.sh